Dani-Mora/near-image-replica-detection/README.md

 More information can be found in the site: http://daniupc.github.io/near-image-replica-detection/

-By Daniel Mora de Checa
+By Daniel Mora de Checa and Rubèn Tous